openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Sustaining Boons

 Many boons have a default duration of *sustain persists*, which means that every time a character uses the **sustain** action, the boon remains in effect for 1 additional round.
 If you have a boon in effect and do not sustain it, the boon ends when your turn is over.
 Because sustaining a boon is a minor action, you can normally only sustain one boon at a time, and you cannot sustain a boon on a round in which you take a focus action.

+**Sustaining Boon Examples**

+Ruby invokes the *flight* boon and takes to the skies.
+On her next turn, she wants to keep the *flight* active, so she uses a minor action to sustain it.
+An enemy then inflicts her with the *stunned* boon, limiting her to a single major, move, or minor action.
+When her turn comes up again, she uses a single move action to reach a safe landing spot.
+Because she is *stunned* she does not have a minor action to use to sustain the boon, so it ends when her turn is over.

+Doctor Van Strankenkloff has invoked the *darkness* boon using his patented Light Sucker Mark IV.
+On his next turn, under cover of darkness, he activates his Personal Transmogrification Belt to invoke the *shapeshift* boon to turn into a mouse.
+Because both boons have a duration of "sustain persists", and the doctor may only sustain one boon at a time, he chooses to sustain the *shapeshift*.
+At the end of his turn, the *darkness* is dispelled and the *shapeshift* persists.

 ### Focus Actions